MAINTAINING ACTIVE STATUS IN THE SAIL PROGRAM

 Graduate School Preparation

 SAIL offers assistance with planning for graduate studies, including researching potential graduate programs and completing graduate school applications.
-SAIL’s Advanced College Reading Course (USTD 99) is designed specifically for juniors and seniors who intend to pursue post-baccalaureate studies and who may need assistance in preparing for qualifying examinations such as the GRE, LSAT, MCAT, GMAT, TEAS, CBEST and CSET.
+SAIL’s Graduate School Preparation Series is designed specifically for students who intend to pursue post-baccalaureate studies.

 Grant Aid & Scholarships

 Contingent upon available funding, the SAIL Program offers a Grant for ELIGIBLE students: the SAIL Supplemental Grant Award.
 The SAIL Supplemental Grant, funded by the United States Department of Education, is reserved for first and second-year students who are Pell Grant recipients.

 SAIL seniors who apply to and are accepted into a graduate or certificate program following graduation may apply for the SAIL Beyond Success Graduate Scholarship, a $500 scholarship made possible by the generous donations of SAIL alumni and campus administrators, faculty, and staff.
 This scholarship is awarded at SAIL’s Annual Student Recognition Reception at the end of the academic year.

 When a student joins the SAIL Program, their CSUSB email address is added to a listserv so that participants can receive regular communication from the SAIL staff regarding important SAIL and campus information.
 To complement SAIL’s listserv and this website, SAIL created a Canvas page reserved for SAIL participants only.
 Here, students can access announcements, view an integrated SAIL and campus calendar, download study skills resources, obtain scholarship and employment information, and read about SAIL students’ accomplishments.
 Access to SAIL’s Canvas Page is granted only after a student has been accepted into the SAIL program.